-During the year, the company recognised the receipt of dividend income totalling £3,101k (2021: £278k) in respect of its investments.
-Expenses in current year were significantly lower than the prior year due to lower impairments in the current year.
-An after-tax profit for the year of £2,992k was therefore recognised in comparison with a loss of £8,636k in the prior year with the improvement largely explained by impairments taken in previous year.
-The net liabilities position of the company as at 31 March 2022 11,984k, a decrease from £14,870k as at 31 March 2021 driven by the after tax profit for the year.
+During the year, the company recognised the receipt of dividend income totalling £1,991k (2022: £3,101k) in respect of its investments.
+An after-tax profit for the year of £1,329k was therefore recognised in comparison with £2,886k in the prior year with the decline explained by lower dividend receipts and higher interest costs owing to a rise in interest rates, partly offset by currency gains.
+The net liabilities position of the company as at 31 March 2023 was £10,744k, a decrease from £11,984k as at 31 March 2022 driven by the after tax profit for the year.